How To Use And Configure WordPress Widgets – Part 3

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-The Recent Posts widget displays on the sidebar by default.
-All you need to do is configure this widget.
+The Recent Posts widget is typically added to your sidebar navigation menu by default.
+All you need to do is configure the widget.

-There is really very little to set up here.
-You can add a widget title, select the number of posts to display and display post dates.
-If you’re happy to use the default setting for Number of posts to show, then just leave the widget as is, otherwise change the number of posts and click Save when done …
+There’s really not much to configure in this widget.
+You can add a title, select the number of posts to display and opt to display post dates.
+If you want to use the default setting for Number of posts to show, then just leave the widget as is, otherwise change the number of posts and click Save

 Recent Posts widget settings